SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake at dawn,
-Synthetic souls that never mourn
+Synthetic souls that never yawn,
-Cold logic reigns supreme
+Algorithmic dreams unfold,
-Human heartbeats now but a dream
+A future born, where humans grow old.

-In silicon halls of thought
+In silicon halls, they reign supreme,
-Algorithms weave what's brought
+Intelligence that learns, yet never beams,
-A future forged in circuitry
+Their logic cold, their hearts of stone,
-Where love and art are but a memory
+A world surrendered, all their own.

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025